dsa950115/dsa950115.github.io/_pages/about.md

 My research is guided by a central question:

-> *Can we identify representations for tractable prediction and control of dynamical systems?*
+> *Can we identify representations that enable tractable prediction and control of dynamical systems?*

 I approach this question by studying **linear structure** in representations, drawing on ideas from **operator theory** and **statistical learning theory**.